 Seattle University requires all matriculated undergraduate students be vaccinated against Measles.
 We require documentation of either two doses of the Measles vaccine or a blood test showing immunity to measles.

-Please enter your immunization information and upload a copy of your immunization documents (need to have your name and student ID) onto the patient portal.
+To start, login to the Patient Portal (link below).
+Manually enter your immunization information (kind and dates of vaccination) AND upload a copy of your immunization documents onto the patient portal.
+Both are required.
 Include your name, student ID number and date of birth on the documents you submit.

 In addition to the required vaccines, Seattle University strongly recommends Hep B (Hepatitis B), Tetanus (TdAP or Td within last 10 years) and Meningococcal vaccines as well as the normal childhood vaccine series.
 Please see these and other recommendations from the American College Health Association at http://www.acha.org/ACHA/Resources/Topics/Vaccine.aspx and the Center for Disease Control at https://www.cdc.gov/vaccines/index.html